-Just a few blocks from both the beach and downtown, the stylish Le Meridien Delfina...
-Santa Monica, part of the hip Starwood brand, rises nine stories above a relatively peaceful, mostly residential neighborhood that's nevertheless centrally located and handy to many attractions.
-This former Sheraton received a snazzy makeover to become Le Meridien - rooms have chic white headboards, aqua-hued chairs and curtains, and retro-cool lamps.
+Just a few blocks from both the beach and downtown, the stylish Le Meridien Delfina Santa Monica (part of the hip Starwood brand) rises nine stories above a relatively peaceful, mostly residential neighborhood that's centrally located and handy to many attractions.
+This former Sheraton received a snazzy makeover to become Le Meridien; rooms have chic white headboards, aqua-hued chairs and curtains, and retro-cool lamps.
 Opt for one of the rooms with a spacious balcony looking toward the ocean.
 Amenities include two very good restaurants, a fitness center, and a beautiful outdoor pool with cabana rentals

 Other upscale properties of note include the discreetly upscale Fairmont Miramar Hotel & Bungalows, where it's hard to choose between an ocean view from the 10-story tower or one of the serene and romantic garden bungalows; the boldly decorate Viceroy Santa Monica (sister to the hip and similarly gay-popular Viceroy Palm Springs); and the dramatic blue tower, the intimate (84 rooms) Georgian Hotel, one Santa Monica's alluring deco beauties, dating to 1933.

-A quirky, moderately priced, and very interesting historic hotel that has something of a gay following, the Palihouse Santa Monica Hotel (formerly known as the Embassy Hotel Apartments), carved out of a 1920s Moorish Revival apartment building—has enormous rooms with full kitchens and distinctive furnishings.
-The three-story building also opens around a lushly landscaped courtyard, and it's in a residential neighborhood where it's fairly easy to find street parking, yet you're still within a pleasant stroll of downtown, Palisades Park, and the Santa Monica Pier.
+A quirky, moderately priced, and very interesting historic hotel that has something of a gay following, the Palihouse Santa Monica Hotel (formerly known as the Embassy Hotel Apartments)—carved out of a 1920s Moorish Revival apartment building—has enormous rooms with full kitchens and distinctive furnishings.
+The three-story building also opens around a lushly landscaped courtyard.
+It's in a residential neighborhood where it's fairly easy to find street parking, yet you're still within a pleasant stroll of downtown, Palisades Park, and the Santa Monica Pier.

-Other gay-welcoming, less-expensive options include the beautifully renovated Wyndham Santa Monica at the Pier, which is steps from the pier; and the economical but well-maintained Travelodge Santa Monica Pico Boulevard.
+Other gay-welcoming, less-expensive options include the beautifully renovated Wyndham Santa Monica at the Pier, steps from the pier, and the economical but well-maintained Travelodge Santa Monica Pico Boulevard.

-A sophisticated and rather underrated gem that's just south of Venice (within walking distance, in fact) in Marina del Rey, the Jamaica Bay Inn deserves kudos for its charming bay-front setting and smartly decorated, contemporary, Caribbean-inspired rooms.
+A sophisticated and rather underrated gem just south of Venice (within walking distance, in fact) in Marina del Rey, the Jamaica Bay Inn, deserves kudos for its charming bay-front setting and smartly decorated, contemporary, Caribbean-inspired rooms.

 Santa Monica and Venice Gay Nightlife Guide

-Most of the gay bars in greater LA are clustered in a few areas, all of them a good 20 to 40 minutes away from Santa Monica and Venice by car: West Hollywood, Silver Lake and Los Feliz, the San Fernando Valley, and the city of Long Beach.
-There had been a wonderful exception right along hip Abbot Kinney Boulevard in Venice, Roosterfish (1302 Abbot Kinney Blvd., Venice), which had drawn a loyally offbeat, eclectic crowd for three decades.
-Sadly, it served its last cocktail in May 2016.
+Most of the gay bars in greater L.A. are clustered in a few areas, all of them a good 20 to 40 minutes away from Santa Monica and Venice by car: West Hollywood, Silver Lake, and Los Feliz, the San Fernando Valley, and the city of Long Beach.

-Don't let this news leave you thinking you won't see gay people partying around Santa Monica and Venice—it's just that most of them are hanging out at the bars in some of the hipper restaurants and hotels around the area (see above), as well as mostly straight but gay-friendly hangouts like the festive and quite trendy Otheroom, which is in Venice right by the former Roosterfish (you may know the Otheroom from one of its four other locales - in Miami Beach, and NYC's West Village,...
-TriBeCa, and SoHo neighborhoods).
-Another hot spot is the sexy High Rooftop Lounge at the gay-popular Hotel Erwin - one of the most enjoyable spots in California to watch the sunset.
+Don't let this news leave you thinking you won't see gay people partying around Santa Monica and Venice—it's just that most of them are hanging out at the bars in some of the hipper restaurants and hotels around the area (see above), as well as mostly straight but gay-friendly hangouts like the festive and quite trendy Otheroom, in Venice—you may know the Otheroom from one of its four other locales in Miami Beach and NYC's West Village, TriBeCa, and SoHo neighborhoods.
+Another hot spot is the sexy High Rooftop Lounge at the gay-popular Hotel Erwin, one of the most enjoyable spots in California to watch the sunset.

 As arts and cultural venues go, Santa Monica's famous Highways Performance Space and Gallery regularly presents queer-themed material among its edgy, provocative works.

-If you're in the southern reaches of L.A.'s coastal region, you might also consider dropping by Artesia Bar (1995 Artesia Blvd., 310-318-3339), an easygoing neighborhood hangout (formerly known as the Dolphin) that's the only real GLBT option around Redondo Beach, Manhattan Beach, Torrance, and Hermosa Beach.
-For a lot of folks, once they're this far down the coast, they just keep venturing south to Long Beach, which is home to several very fun gay nightspots, including Club Ripples, Silver Fox, and Hamburger Mary's (to name a few).
+If you're in the southern reaches of L.A.'s coastal region, you might also consider dropping by Artesia Bar, an easygoing neighborhood hangout (formerly known as the Dolphin) that's the only real GLBT option around Redondo Beach, Manhattan Beach, Torrance, and Hermosa Beach.
+For a lot of folks, once they're this far down the coast, they just keep venturing south to Long Beach, which is home to several very fun gay nightspots, including Club Ripples, Silver Fox, and Hamburger Mary's.